 Q. Who are America’s uninsured?

-ACEP supports universal health insurance for everyone, but did not take a formal position on the ACA.
-ACEP advocated for provisions that would benefit emergency patients, for example, making sure that emergency care was part of any essential health benefits package and preserving the national prudent layperson standard, but opposed other provisions that would harm emergency patients, such as the Independent Payment Advisory Board.
+ACEP supports provisions in the ACA that benefit emergency patients, for example, making sure that emergency care was part of any essential health benefits package and preserving the national prudent layperson standard, but opposed other provisions that would harm emergency patients, such as the Independent Payment Advisory Board.

 The nation’s emergency physicians are dedicated to working to achieve the long-term benefits of true health care reform.
 ACEP is asking Congress and the president’s administration to recognize and fund the central role that emergency medicine plays in the health care system.

 In a 2015 ACEP member poll, three-quarters of emergency physicians reported that emergency visits were going up despite the implementation of the ACA.[vii]
 This represented a significant increase from 2014[viii] when less than half of emergency physicians reported increases.
 More than one-quarter (28 percent) report significant increases in all emergency patients since the requirement to have health insurance took effect.
 In addition, more than half (56 percent) say the number of Medicaid patients is increasing.

 ACEP has said publicly during the push for health care reform that ER visits would continue to increase because of a severe primary care physician shortage and an aging population citing the example in Massachusetts where emergency visits went up after the state passed universal health care in 2006. [ix]

 Q. Are uninsured patients with non-urgent medical problems causing overcrowding?